Liverpool explosion: What we know so far

 What has the hospital said?

-Liverpool Women's Hospital says anyone with appointments at the hospital will notice an increased security and police presence on site.
+Liverpool Women's Hospital said anyone with appointments at the hospital would notice an increased security and police presence on site.
 They asked anyone coming to the hospital to avoid bringing their vehicle for the time being.

 The hospital is a major obstetrics, gynaecology and neonatology research centre - the largest for its specialism in Europe.
 It featured on the popular Channel 4 programme One Born Every Minute.